Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

     ![Edit definition](../../Assets/Screenshots/EDI/Operation/ExportDefinitionEdit.png "[Edit definition]")

 2. Edit the data you want to change.

+3. If desired, click the *File Settings* tab and change the *Release* or the *Message type* of the EDIFACT message structure.

 3. Click the [SAVE] button.
     The *Submitting data* screen is displayed.
 After that, the *Exporter definitions* view is displayed again.